 OK- that’s all, folks.
 You are now updated on what kinds of crazy things Jen has for breakfast.
 It’ll soon be time to move on to possibly more exciting topics.
 Like, dessert or something!

-I believe God gave us the tools to be healthy.
+Yet I still vouch for this stuff.
+I’ve got a few genetic predispositions, including hypothyroidism and cancer, which cause me to be extra proactive with my nutrition.
+And, I believe God gave us tools to be healthy.
 I love the verse from Revelation 22:2- describing the wonderful fruit trees lining the river, and how “…the leaves of the tree will heal the nations.”
-I’m getting healed daily!

 Use a big jar with lid on for mixing, if possible.
 Mixing the dried ingredients together and putting into jars can be messy–I cover the counter with newspaper, and transfer the messy mix into a paper bag, which I use to fill jars with.
 Yes, green dust all over, but hey, it does cost way less than buying a nice product already mixed.
 If you don’t want the bother, try some of the quality organic green powders available on Amazon, .